Him: Hey Jess, what have you been up to?

 Me: Yes.
 I like what I like.
 At least I know I’m in the correct job function.

 Cut to Saturday.
 It’s day 4 of the eat, sleep, drink, wake up in the middle of the night to click projects on the paperclips game.
 Every time I was convinced I was at the end of this saga, to be surprised by another twist and turn that lead to more adventures with this paperclip economy.
 I hate and love you so much, you addictive game.
-Over the course of the past week I also realized why I don’t let myself get sucked into video games anymore.
+Over the course of the past week, I also realized why I don’t let myself get sucked into video games anymore.
 The last game that really had me was Tsum Tsums and before that Clash of Clans.
-For those games, I ended up retreating into a cave where I spent hundreds of dollars in digital upgrades before getting bored of it all.
+For those games, I ended up retreating into a cave where I spent hundreds of dollars on digital upgrades before getting bored of it all.

 Luckily there is no monetary cheat for paperclips, which actually kept me from getting bored.
 I literally woke up, played paperclips, went to work, came home, ignored all others texts and attempts to reach me, to play more paperclips for the better span of a week.
 During that time I’d anxiously run back to my computer hoping that I had hit the end and could go back to my normal life.
-I prayed there was really an ending I could reach, and while the paperclips continued accruing in the background, I used a hashtag search on Twitter, to confirm that there was indeed and ending.
+I prayed there was really an ending I could reach, and while the paperclips continued accruing in the background, I used a hashtag search on Twitter, to confirm that there was indeed an ending.
 Knowing there was a finite amount of time needed to complete this game I obsessively waited and clicked.

 Sunday morning.
 After about a day of not having any “Projects” to wait for, I was getting anxious when finally… something new.

-Victory was close, but which decision to choose?
+The victory was close, but which decision to choose?

 I picked the right one, finished up the remaining tasks, closed my browser and went back to sleep.

 Universal Paperclips is awesome.
-If you have a spare week and ocd, check it out.
+If you have a spare week and OCD, check it out.